DataDog/documentation/content/en/developers/metrics/types.md

 {{< tabs >}}
 {{% tab "COUNT" %}}

 Suppose you are submitting a COUNT metric, `activeusers.basket_size`, from a single host running the Datadog Agent.
-This metric emits the following values in a flush time interval: `[1,1,1,2,2,2,3,3]`.
+This host emits the following values in a flush time interval: `[1,1,1,2,2,2,3,3]`.

 The Agent adds all the values received in one time interval and submits the total number, in this case `15`, as the COUNT metric’s value.

 {{% /tab %}}
 {{% tab "RATE" %}}

 Suppose you are submitting a RATE metric, `queue_messages.rate`, from a single host running the Datadog Agent.
-This metric emits the following values in a flush time interval: `[1,1,1,2,2,2,3,3]`.
+This host emits the following values in a flush time interval: `[1,1,1,2,2,2,3,3]`.

 The Agent adds all the values received in one time interval and submits the total number divided by the total number of seconds in this time interval.In this case, if the flush interval is 10 seconds, the value submitted would be `1.5` as the RATE metric’s value.

 {{% /tab %}}
 {{% tab "GAUGE" %}}

 Suppose you are submitting a GAUGE metric, `temperature`, from a single host running the Datadog Agent.
-This metric emits the following values in a flush time interval: `[71,71,71,71,71,71,71.5]`.
+This host emits the following values in a flush time interval: `[71,71,71,71,71,71,71.5]`.

 The Agent submits the last reported number, in this case `71.5`, as the GAUGE metric’s value.